 His research is known as the Raman Effect or Raman scattering.
 He was also the first Asian to be awarded the Nobel prize in the field of Science.
 He was also the recipient of Bharat Ratna.

 Har Gobind Khurana (1968)

-Har Gobind Khurana was born in Raipur, he then moved to the United States of America and became and American citizen.
+Har Gobind Khurana was born in Raipur, he then moved to the United States of America and became an American citizen.

 Mother Teresa (1979)

 Mother Teresa moved to India when she was 19.
 She was originally born in Serbia.
-She dedicated her life to serve and uplift the needy and the poor.
-She was trained and taught in Darjeeling and later she started working through the organization ‘Missionaries of Charity’.
-Her strife to end the poverty made her to won the Nobel Prize in 1979.
+She dedicated her life to serving and uplifting the needy and the poor.
+She was trained and taught in Darjeeling and later she started working through the organization ‘Missionaries of Charity'.
+Her strife to end poverty made her win the Nobel Prize in 1979.

 Subramanyam Chandrashekhar (1983)

 He was born in Lahore when India was colonized by Britain.
-Later, he moved to United States and gained the citizenship of the country.
+Later, he moved to the United States and gained citizenship of the country.
 His uncle was CV Raman who as stated earlier was also a Nobel Prize winner.
-He got the nobel prize for his contribution in the field of Physics.
+He got the Nobel prize for his contribution to the field of Physics.

 Amartya Sen (1998)

 Amartya Sen was born and raised in Kolkata.
 He got the Nobel Prize for his contribution in the field of Economics and for his work on welfare Economics.
 The famous book ‘The Argumentative Indian’ was written by Amartya Sen.